|The Presbyterian Church of Eastern Australia in Melbourne|

 An inauguration service was held on 21 November 2010 at which Rev David Kumnick was inducted as an elder.
 He applied for ministerial status in July 2011 and the application was approved by Synod in May 2012.
 His formal reception occurred in the Southern Presbytery on 16 June 2012.

-In 2014 land was purchased at 8 William Road, just off the Dandenong-Frankston Road, with a view to erection of a place of worship.
+In late June 2014 land of 1420m2 was purchased at 8 William Road, just off the Dandenong-Frankston Road, with a view to erection of a place of worship.
+The uninhabitable old cottage and outbuildings on the land were demolished in April/May 2016, and planning permit application for a 230m2 church and 22 place car park is currently with the City of Frankston (August 2016).

 6. Future church-planting